-The program is grounded in a functional nutrition approach.
-Functional nutrition uses a holistic, flexible, and personalized nutrition approach to address the unique health goals and needs of each individual.
+The Doctor of Clinical Nutrition program is a professionally-oriented, clinical doctoral program designed to educate students in all aspects of functional nutrition.
+Functional nutrition uses a holistic, flexible, and personalized approach to address each individual’s unique health goals and needs.
 Functional nutritionists consider the root causes of symptoms, the relationship between environmental and lifestyle factors, genetic predisposition, core biological functions and imbalances, and disease expression to inform clinical assessment and recommendations.

-Trimester of Entry: | Fall |
+Trimester of Entry: | Fall, Summer | |

-Application Priority Deadline: | Application deadline by Trimester |
+Application Priority Deadline: | Application deadline by Trimester | |

 |